kuenane/N-puzzle/README.md

 # N-puzzle
-IA that resolves a N-puzzle
+An IA that resolves N-puzzles with an A* algorithm.